Inclusion and wellbeing

 You can always put soothing music on whilst practising yoga to help calm the children – there are plenty of playlists on YouTube.
 Although yoga is classed as physical exercise, it mustn’t be overlooked as an exercise for the brain too.
 It can bring calm to a very active mind, so it’s not only a great stress reliever for your children, but for your staff too!

-It is not a costly activity – buying yoga mats and props are only optional.
+• Don't feel you need to buy all the accessories.
+Investing in yoga mats and props is only optional.
 You can have a great yoga session on the floor, or even out in the fresh air if the weather doesn’t have other plans.

 The big ideas